jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Antagonism is our mutual enemy.
 Techvolution is the new philosophy for the Internet Age player god.

-We have all incredible power at our fingertips, and we're letting bozo Left/Right political pundits tell us if climate change is real?
-We're stuck in two hours of traffic going to bullshit jobs because Michael Scott wants to have friends to boss around?

-We're letting Darth Blockbuster tell us to... what?
-Follow rules that are hundreds of years old?

-Then comes this pandemic.
-Our society is wondering how to make ventilators, face masks, and hand sanitizer?
-Like serious what the hell, why we're our factories packed up and sent to foreign lands?
-Who did this benefit?

-Look at the video above; we can change our own world!

-Pandemics, global warming, human migrations, widespread obesity, antisocial behavior, soaring national and personal debt, high divorce rates, traffic-filled roads, rising insurance rates, hopeless kids shooting up their own schools.

-Our list of problems keeps growing because ordinary people aren't using the miraculous power of modern technology to evolve our civilization.

-There's nothing rational or moral about staying an extra of the Industrial Age.
-A ruling philosophy is only worth following if it facilitates evolution; and Left/Right philosophies, and the era of mass-production, no longer do that.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RichThreadbareDegu' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/RichThreadbareDegu" target="_blank" class="button small">Reader</a>